Dubravka Oraić Tolić: Biography

 Dubravka Oraić Tolić went to primary school in the village of Donji Andrijevci near Slavonski Brod, where she had met her future husband Benjamin Tolić.
 She studied Philosophy and Russian language with literature in Zagreb (1962–1966) and Vienna (1967–1969).
-She earned her Master’s Degree with a thesis about a landscape in the opus of A. G. Matoš and her Doctorate Degree with a thesis on quotations in literature and culture.
+She earned her master's degree with a thesis about a landscape in the opus of A. G. Matoš and her Doctorate Degree with a thesis on quotations in literature and culture.

-From 1971 to 1998 she worked at the University of Zagreb Faculty of Humanities and Social Sciences’ Department of Literary Studies.
+From 1971 to 1998, she worked at the University of Zagreb Faculty of Humanities and Social Sciences’ Department of Literary Studies.
 She was a tenured professor of literary theory and culture until she retired in 2014.
-She taught as a guest professor at the University of München (1992) and Göttingen (2007).
+She taught as a guest professor at LMU Munich (1992) and the University of Göttingen (2007).
 She took part in scientific gatherings locally and abroad (Amsterdam, Bad Urach, Berlin, Bremen, Budapest, Heidelberg, Jena, Pecs, Petrograd, Rovereto, Veszprém).

 In collaboration with Ivo Frangeš, she edited libraries The critical portraits of Croatian slavists and The encyclopedia of Croatian literature and also the Library L of the Institute of Literary Studies of the Faculty of Humanities and Social Sciences with Krešimir Nemec and Viktor Žmegač.
 She edited a series of almanacs with Ernő Kulcsár Szabó from the Eötvös Loránd University of Budapest, collaborated on Aleksandar Flaker's project The thesaurus of the Russian avantgarde and the Zagreb thesaurus of 20th-century culture, and has published around 150 scientific and professional papers in the theory of culture and Croatian and Russian literature.

 She is a full member of the Croatian Academy of Sciences and Arts (HAZU), a member of the Croatian Writers Society, member of the Croatian Centre P. E. N., and a professor emeritus and vice president of the Matica hrvatska (where she also edited the Hrvatska revija magazine from 2012 to 2021).
 She became the editor-in-chief of Forum magazine, a monthly publication of the Croatian Academy of Sciences and Arts, in 2022.